What is Pediatric Sports Medicine?

 Children who have disabilities or complex conditions can have sports-related or soft tissue (tissues that connect, support, or surround other structures and organs of the body) injuries.
 While there are many facilities that treat orthopedic sports-related and soft tissue injuries, few have the pediatric services needed to meet the needs of children, such as pediatric physical therapy and anesthesia.
 Even fewer are equipped to meet the needs of children who have disabilities or complex conditions.

-To better serve your child’s needs, Gillette pediatric orthopedic surgeon, Trent Cooper, MD, an expert in treating orthopedic conditions in children who have disabilities and complex conditions, has partnered with orthopedic surgeon, Marc Tompkins, MD, who specializes in sports medicine.
-In addition, Gillette pediatric physical therapists and pediatric anesthesia services are available to support sports medicine patients.
+To better serve your child’s needs, orthopedic sports medicine doctor, Trent Cooper, MD, an expert in treating conditions in children who have disabilities and complex conditions, has partnered with orthopedic surgeon, Marc Tompkins, MD, who specializes in sports medicine.
+In addition, Gillette pediatric physical therapists and pediatric anesthesia services are available to support children's sports medicine patients.

 Sports Medicine Conditions Treated at Gillette

-Gillette sports medicine providers are orthopedic experts who’ve chose to specialize in the unique needs of children and teens who have complex conditions and injuries.
-Count on Gillette to bring together services in a way that’s both comprehensive and convenient.
+Gillette has pediatric sports medicine physicians who’ve chosen to specialize in the unique needs of children and teens who have complex conditions and injuries.
+As a children's hospital, you can count on Gillette to bring together services in a way that’s both comprehensive and convenient.

 If your child has a sports-related or soft tissue injury, we’ll help you coordinate the services and specialties you need.
 For comprehensive sports injury treatment, your family might work with experts in: